What if the Isle de-Jean Charles was Canarsie, Brooklyn?

 If NYC’s ramparts are drawn across its landscape, it forces two questions: 1)Who’s In? and 2) Who’s out?
 The GND says we need to get practical about the local impact of global climate change problems as a matter of science and humanity.
 In this spirit, I will apply America’s first climate refugees from Isle de-Jean Charles, LA to a New York City example (video here).
 The relocation action taken in Louisiana occurred when they were down to the last two-percent of their land along the coast of the Gulf of Mexico.

 Can New York or any other city afford to set that kind of relocation standard?
 Let’s do the math here, it cost $100 million in relocation funds for 20 households of the Isle de-Jean Charles.
-Now apply that to the 35,000 families in Canarsie, a neighborhood in Brooklyn threatened by lots of seawater.
-The relocation bill would come to $175 billion.
+Now apply that to the 35,000 families in Canarsie, a neighborhood in Brooklyn threatened by lots of seawater beginning in 2050 if not before.
+A relocation bill like that given to Isle de-Jean Charles would come to $175 billion.
 A resettlement plan at 20 households/year would take a millennium.
 At 500 households a year, the cost would be $2.5 billion/year, and it would take 70 years.

-The plan now (and it is a bad one for people) is to allow land poverty to occur and over the course of seventy years of increasing worthlessness, let it go “in rem” or purchase the property at the lowest possible price, strip it of its toxins, and wait for the ocean to come in an unrelenting, but unknown rate.
-The product would be an artificial barrier reef of foundations on the north side of Jamaica Bay.
-If the acidity could be neutralized, it would be a seafood farm.
+The plan now (and it is a bad one for people) is to allow land poverty to occur and over the course of seventy years of increasing worthlessness, let it go “in rem” and purchase the property at the lowest possible price from the owners.
+A variety of development choices could be made then, it could be cleaned of toxins with the help of the ocean as it takes the land at an unrelenting, but unknown rate.
+The products to be capitalized in this manner could benefit future generations of the families displaced, given the right kind of seller’s contract.
+For example, if Canarsie became an artificial barrier reef of old foundations that are already flooding easily, and the acidity could be neutralized, the north side of Jamaica Bay would become a vast seafood farm that would contribute substantially to the sustainability of NYC and it would not have environmental racism pinned on its legacy.